-Tissue typing laboratories: The tissue typing centres provide HLA typing services on patients and donors.
-They provide expert advice on tissue typing matters and a dedicated search coordinator to manage searches on behalf of patients requiring family and unrelated donor searches.
+State tissue typing laboratories provide HLA typing services on patients and ABMDR’s donors.
+They provide expert advice on tissue typing and search matters.

-Transplant centres: The transplant centres provide transplant services for Australian patients needing bone marrow transplantation.
-They care for the patients and via the local search coordinator initiate the search for suitably matched donors through the ABMDR.
+Transplant centres provide transplant services for Australian patients needing bone marrow transplantation.
+They care for patients and initiate the search for suitably matched donors through ABMDR.

-Collection and apheresis centres: The collection and apheresis centres collect the blood stem cells from the volunteer ABMDR donors prior to transplant.
-In collaboration with the donor centres, the staff counsel the donors before the collection, perform a physical assessment and ensure the donor is well before discharge.
+Collection centres collect the blood or marrow stem cells from donors, counsel and examine donors before the collection, and ensure the donor is well before discharge.

-AusCord cord blood banks: AusCord cord blood banks manage the donation of umbilical cord blood units.
-They counsel the volunteer mothers, collect, process, store and release cord blood units for public use.
-The cord blood banks operate within a strict Therapeutics Goods Administration (TGA) regulatory framework.
+AusCord cord blood banks manage the storage and donation of umbilical cord blood units and operate within a strict Therapeutics Goods Administration (TGA) regulatory framework.

-The Australian Bone Marrow Donor Registry has established a number of advisory and expert committees which provide guidance and policy advice to the Board and the ABMDR.
+A number of advisory and expert committees provide guidance and policy advice to ABMDR: